 For the past 30+ years, FTI has provided affordable counseling on a sliding scale fee basis for individual, couples, families, and children in Santa Barbara County.
 Our mission is to make families of all incomes, ethnic backgrounds, and sizes, safe, healthy and loving environments for children, and to teach adults skills of communication and conflict resolution to make their relationships more productive and satisfying.

 Fighting Back Santa Maria Valley's mission is: "To partner with members of the community to achieve resiliency against substance use, reductions in violence, and promote a healthy and safe environment for our youth and families."
 We do this by establishing relationships not only with the youth and families we work with but also all our community stakeholders.

-FirstGen_Resilience empowers first-generation college students to successfully navigate higher education and prepare for life after college.
-Dr. Ana Guerrero provides guidance, information, motivation, and resources using a holistic, culturally relevant approach in English and Spanish.
+FirstGen_Resilience empowers first-generation college-bound students prepare for college (high school students) and first-generation college students successfully navigate higher education and prepare for life after college.
+Dr. Ana Guerrero provides guidance, inspiration, and resources using a holistic, culturally relevant approach in English and Spanish.